bcreagh/github-guide/README.md

-# Guide to my Github repos
+# Guide to my Github Repositories

 Over the past few years, I have created many Github repositories.
 Some are more interesting than others.
 This page is designed help visitors to navigate my Github repositories and direct them to the more interesting ones.